srashti-02/sharma_tent_house/plan.md

 ### Reasoning

 Availability should not be stored as a fixed number because item availability changes depending on overlapping booking dates.
-The system will calculate availability dynamically using booking date ranges and total inventory quantity.
+The system will calculate availability dynamically using delivery and return date ranges along with total inventory quantity.

 ---